OpenCLIM/udm-heat/README.md

 Convert UDM outputs for the HEAT-HARM workflow

 ## Description
 The model performs a number of functions to convert UDM outputs into more derived datasets.
 Most notable are the methods to generate the new population at zone scale or 12km grid, and generate the number of new house types.
+More details on the methods employed can be found at the bottom of this page.

 ## Inputs variables
 * calculate_new_population